nosilver4u/easy-image-optimizer/readme.txt

 == Changelog ==

 * If you would like to help translate this plugin in your language, get started here: https://translate.wordpress.org/projects/wp-plugins/easy-image-optimizer/

+= 2.2.6 =
+* changed: The browser-native portion of the Lazy Load feature obeys the wp_lazy_loading_enabled filter
+* changed: prevent parsing of sitemap.xml
+* fixed: Lazy Load placeholders not rewritten for CDN usage by Autoptimize and WP Offload Media Assets Add-on
+* fixed: ensure video files do not have extra query parameters added

 = 2.2.5 =
 * fixed: errors with WP Offload Media 2.4